 Automobile accidents involving drunk, aggressive, or distracted drivers are a common cause of wrongful death.
 When drivers get behind the wheel after consuming alcohol or other drugs, this negligence often creates dangerous road conditions for other motorists and pedestrians.

 Impaired driving accidents claim many lives each year.
-Drivers who are under the influence of alcohol and other substances lack the critical thinking and judgment skills needed to safely operate a motor vehicle.
+Drivers under the influence of alcohol and other substances lack the critical thinking and judgment skills to safely operate a motor vehicle.
 Other types of negligence that often occur behind the wheel include:

 The law has little tolerance for these negligent acts and strives to punish perpetrators.
-If an impaired, reckless, or distracted driver caused the wrongful death or your loved one, you have the right to pursue damages.
-A lawyer who handles wrongful death cases may assist you in navigating the details of this process.
+If an impaired, reckless, or distracted driver caused the wrongful death of your loved one, you have the right to pursue damages.
+Our car accident attorneys serving Leesburg and the Orlando–Kissimmee–Sanford Metropolitan area can assist you in navigating the details of this process.

 To consult with an experienced wrongful death lawyer serving Leesburg, call 855-780-9986